 Kat also fears to hold hands in public.
 Carly, on the other hand, is completely comfortable with her sexual identity and public displays of affection.
 Carly is helping Kat face her fears by holding hands in public – but she still remains very aware of her surroundings and the reactions of others.

 Brendan and Josh have been together for three years.
 On more than one occasion, they have experienced verbal abuse while holding hands in public.
 They noted this mostly happened on weekend nights.

 However, on one particular daytime occasion, as Brendan and Josh were walking hand-in-hand, a man in a white van slowed down and shouted homophobic abuse and expletives at them.
 After this upsetting event, Brendan shared their experience on Twitter and received lots of positive support.

 Both of them say that homophobic abuse will not stop them from being themselves and holding hands in public.

 Lindsay (30) and Dana (31)

-Lindsay and Dana have been together two years.
-Lindsay’s parents reacted very negatively to her coming out, immediately disowning her and being verbally abusive including equating homosexuality with paedophilia and criminality.
+Lindsay and Dana have been together for two years.
+Lindsay’s parents reacted very negatively to her coming out, immediately disowning her and being verbally abusive including equating homosexuality with pedophilia and criminality.
 This experience was heart-breaking and emotional for the couple, and Lindsay in particular, who says it was the hardest six months of her life.

 Despite this, the couple feel they are stronger because they got through it by communicating, spending time together and seeking support from their close friends.
 Lindsay has since been able to repair the relationship with her parents but they don’t really associate with Dana much, something that puts pressure on them both.
 Lindsay has accepted that her parents don’t like her lifestyle but believes her parents are missing out by not knowing Dana.